Is the Bible True?

 Still another reason we can be confident the Bible is the Word of God is because of its power.
 The Scriptures moves people to act like no other book ever has.
 “The word of God is living and powerful, and sharper than any two-edged sword, piercing even to the division of soul and spirit, and of joints and marrow, and is a discerner of the thoughts and intents of the heart” (Heb.
 4:12).

 The Bible helps people in need.
-It cuts like a knife the heart of the seeker…and brings unsurpassed peace, rest, and joy to the Christian, even during the worst of trials.
+It cuts like a knife the heart of the seeker…and brings unsurpassed peace, rest, and joy to the faithful, even during the worst of trials.
 Whether reading it for the first time or the thirtieth, the Bible is a fount of timeless wisdom.
 It exudes truth and authority and power.
-It transforms lives, from the prisoner in California…to the remote tribesman in Africa…to emperors, kings and presidents alike.
+It transforms people’s lives….from the prisoner in California…to the remote tribesman in Africa…to emperors, kings and presidents alike.
 The Bible motivates people to start hospitals, relief organizations, orphanages, schools, and countless other institutions of good works.
 No other book has moved people so much.

 There is a reason why the Bible is the best-selling book of all time—it is the Word of God!